ayedrianp/ayedrianp/README.md

 ## Objective

-My journey in IT has led me to develop a passion for working on projects I find interesting and to gain deeper knowledge of tools and processes with projects I am interested in.
+My journey in IT has led me to develop a passion for Cybersecurity and working on projects I find interesting to gain deeper knowledge of tools and processes.
 I'll be documenting and updating this page over time.
 Thanks for stopping by.

 ## Skills
 | Skill                                           | Associated Project                             |